Trustpilot

 2. Scalability Issues:

-- Difficult to Expand: As your business grows, you may find it challenging to add new content or features to a single-page website without cluttering the page or disrupting the user experience.
+• Hard to Grow: As your business gets bigger, you might find it tough to add new content or features to a single-page website.
+This can clutter the page and mess up the user experience.

-- Limited Navigation Options: While single-page websites are great for guiding users through a specific journey, they can be restrictive for businesses that need to present a lot of information or offer a variety of services.
+• Limited Navigation Options: Single-page websites are good for taking users on a specific journey.
+However, they can limit businesses that want to share a lot of information or provide different services.

 What is a Multi-Page Website?

-A multi-page website consists of multiple interconnected pages, each dedicated to a specific topic or section.
-Users navigate the site by clicking on links that take them to different pages, such as the homepage, about page, services page, blog, and contact page.
+A multi-page website has several connected pages.
+Each page focuses on a unique topic or section.
+Users can move around the site by clicking links.
+These links lead to different pages like the homepage, about page, services page, blog, and contact page.

 Advantages of Multi-Page Websites: